lescpsn/kb/README.md

 #### Why
-I generally use a password manager, but there are often random secrets I still have to type into terminals, and it's annoying to switch windows and remember what to search for.
+I generally use a password manager, but there are often random secrets I still have to type into terminals.
 Available tools I found for storing secrets use gpg to encrypt/decrypt which is a pain, especially if you use more than one machine.